d-saikrishna/d-saikrishna.github.io/Stories/Stories/longing-love/longing-love.md

 # Longing for love

 For an aeon of time, poets wrote how love makes life worthy to live.
 May be that's the only thing that answers my existential crisis.
 Who is going to love me though?
-What good am I apart from carrying a good odour?
+What good am I apart from carrying a good fragnance?

 To help in finding love, my friends and I are showcased on the streets of Chikmagalur.
 Humans come to us, date us and take the one they love.
 Best smelling friends of mine have already been taken by white humans from across the ocean.
 Average folks like me are only left with desi humans.

 As we long for love, we have a guilty pleasure of rating humans who come to see us.
 If you are stingy with money and bargain a lot, you get a 4 on 10.
 If you keep thinking who is the best one for you, you get a 3 on 10.
 If you ever ask if I'm fresh, then fuck you.
 Sadly, I never found anyone above 5.
 Will I ever find love?
 Will I be forced to be with a person I dislike?
 The thought of this gave me shivers.

 One day, a bunch of telugu speaking humans came to select their suitors.
 The one wearing black shirt is hot - 8 on 10 by looks.
 After a long time, I felt the urge inside me.
 I was so enamoured by his smile that I didn't notice the guy next to him pushing his dirty sweaty hand in the bag I live.
 He grabbed me up close to his nose and started sniffing me like a dog.
 His hand's smell must have overpowered mine; he threw me down from the height back into my bag.
-Few of my friends fell on the floor and he stamped on them, killing them of their odour.
+Few of my friends fell on the floor and he stamped on them, killing them of their fragnance.

 The Black shirt guy came next.
 He lifted me up softly; his hands were as smooth as leaves of pepper plant.
 He smelled me and boy - that joy on his face when smelled me.
 I felt this is like my destiny.
 To bring that joy on his face - again and again.
 I hope he takes me.